mciach/masserstein/README.md

 # Citing

-If you use tools from this package, please cite the following article:
+Article about magnetstein is in preparation.
+If you use tools from this package, please include link to this repository in citation.

-Ciach, M. A., Miasojedow, B., Skoraczynski, G., Majewski, S., Startek, M., Valkenborg, D., & Gambin, A. (2020).
-Masserstein: linear regression of mass spectra by optimal transport.
-Rapid Communications in Mass Spectrometry.